Practice Saying Good Morning in Portuguese (Bom Dia & More)

 Social media posts often use these greetings too.
 You'll see people posting "Bom dia" with a morning photo or "Boa noite" before logging off for the evening.

 If you're serious about learning Portuguese, immersing yourself in real content makes a huge difference.
-Migaku's browser extension lets you look up Portuguese words instantly while watching Brazilian shows or reading Portuguese articles, so you can learn greetings and vocabulary in actual context.
+Migaku's browser extension and app let you look up Portuguese words instantly while watching Brazilian shows or reading Portuguese articles, so you can learn greetings and vocabulary in actual context.
 There's a 10-day free trial if you want to see how much faster you pick up natural phrases when you're learning from real content.